drshahizan/learn-django/materials/assignment/submission/Gadgeteen/Documentation.md

 <h3>General</h3>

-1. Homepage
+1. Landing Page

+The landing page shows a list of subjects and courses.
+User need to register or login to access the content.
 ![Screenshot from 2023-06-23 14-00-22](https://github.com/drshahizan/learn-django/assets/69034742/db61f8b8-ee65-42bf-9471-e9e0d5464131)

-2. Student Sign up
+3. Student Sign up

 ![Screenshot from 2023-06-23 14-03-24](https://github.com/drshahizan/learn-django/assets/69034742/a3584ee9-9ee8-42c9-978c-fc42d755a901)